 You may have heard of the UK Three Peaks Challenge but have you heard of the UK Three Peaks Challenge by Bike?
 Neither had we so we decided to make it up.
 Like the infamous original challenge we will be climbing the three tallest peaks in England, Scotland and Wales, but, instead of driving from peak to peak we’ll be cycling.
 It’s going to be an epic 7 day and 500 mile hiking, cycling and camping extravaganza being done in September 2018 all to raise money for charity.

 You may be thinking we’re experienced cyclists, or long distance runners or maybe even triathletes but we’re none of the above.
 We wanted to find the ultimate challenge in the UK and prove that two adventurous vegans could complete it in the most sustainable way possible.
 This was our answer.
-It has been done before, but not by many and definitely not by a proudly plant based team.
+Few people have completed the challenge unassisted and definitely not two proudly plant based peddlers!

 What is the Three Peaks Challenge by Bike?

 The UK Three Peaks challenge is the world famous achievement of climbing Ben Nevis (Scotland), Scafell Pike (England) and Snowdon (Wales) in the shortest amount of time possible.
 Some people do it in less than 24 hours and some people take a lifetime.
 We thought the challenge sounded great but we didn’t like the idea of driving from peak to peak.
-In our eyes you’re causing a whole lot of unnecessary carbon emissions and missing out on all of the beauty in between.
+It would be causing a whole lot of unnecessary carbon emissions and missing out on all of the beauty in between.
 So, we subbed the car for two legs and two wheels and the Three Peaks Challenge by Bike was born.

-We need to bring enough equipment to camp and survive the potentially snowy mountains, cook all of our food to keep us going on 13 hour days and fix any bike problems we have along the way.
-However, we also need to make sure we can cycle over 100 miles a day with all this gear, so it’s all about balance.
+Our bags will be filled with equipment to camp and survive the potentially snowy mountains, cook all of our food to keep us going on 13 hour days and fix any bike problems we have along the way.
+However, we also need to make sure we can cycle over 100 miles a day with all this gear so it has to be as light as possible.

 The challenge is to climb the 3 peaks and cycle the 500 miles in under 7 days.
 7 really, really hard days.